 Although these computers can be expensive, they are worth the investment if you don’t want to worry about searching for an external SSD or opening up your computer to attach an internal SSD to its motherboard.

-In the future, as SSD prices continue to drop and their storage capacity continues to rise, likely, HDDs will eventually become obsolete in favor of pure SSD systems, at least amongst people with gaming PCs.
+As SSD prices drop and their storage capacity rises, HDDs will likely become obsolete in favor of pure SSD systems, at least amongst people with gaming PCs.

-For now, though, the debate over which type of storage is superior will remain for years to come.
+For now, though, the debate over which type of storage is superior might remain for some time to come.